makise-homura/rumia/README.md

     "div193-host195.organization.com" could have a fancy name of "Host 195");
     or it could be a beautifized name using symbols that are not allowed in a typical hostname (e.g. host "twilight-sparkle" may have fancy name of "Твайлайт" in Russian language).
-Makes no sense if `temp_enabled` doesn't exist.
 If fancy name or hostname (when fancy name is not used) is longer than 8 characters, it will be truncated.

     * `temp_nodes`: Number of temperatures that are readable from a computer.
     If missing, no temperature or battery level check is performed.
 Usually it is a symlink to `../../templates.d/nodes.*` file which contains the desired number.
-Has no effect if `temp_enabled` is missing.

     * `temp_alert`: Alerting temperature value.
 Temperatures lower that that are shown in gray, higher (but below critical) are shown in yellow.
 Has